MJoergen/nexys4ddr/mandelbrot/README.md

 ```
 and the output is:
 ```
-job_done_o   : out std_logic;
+job_busy_o   : out std_logic;
 ```
 The signal job\_start\_i is pulsed high for one clock cycle to initiate the
-calculation of an entire column, and the output job\_done\_o is pulsed high
+calculation of an entire column, and the output job\_busy\_o remains high
-for one clock when the entire calculation is finished.
+until the entire calculation is finished.

 The results of the calculation are presented on the following output ports:
 ```